-Vatersay, the southernmost island of the Outer Hebrides or “Western Isles”, is the starting point for hiking the Hebridean Way which will lead us over all the ten Outer Hebridean Islands to the regional capital of Stornoway.
+Vatersay, the southernmost island of the Outer Hebrides or “Western Isles” is Scotland, is the starting point for hiking the Hebridean Way which will lead us over all the ten Outer Hebridean Islands to the regional capital of Stornoway.
 Causeways connect some of the islands, like the first stage’s small islands of Vatersay and Barra.
 Between others, local ferries operate, and the total hiking distance is about 250 km.

 On our way to the Outer Hebrides on the very outskirts of Europe, we look back from the Castlebay ferry onto the harbour of Oban.
 People are sitting outside and enjoying a rare spell of May sun – it will be the largest number of people we are to see for a while.
 Our destination, Castlebay, is a tiny village huddled around the harbour, with a ruined castle on an island rock in the bay, indeed.
 From there we walk on for two more hours over empty coastal roads to the even lonelier island of Vatersay.